Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - The first event ID I saw was **Event ID 3**, which captures **network connections**.
 I cross-referenced this with the official Sysmon documentation to confirm its meaning.

 ## Recap
 I successfully installed and configured **Sysmon** on the Windows Server.
 I verified that it was logging events such as network connections, providing enhanced visibility into endpoint activity.
-Tomorrow, I will demonstrate how to push both Sysmon and **Microsoft Defender** logs into the **Elasticsearch** instance for centralized log analysis.
+Tomorrow, I wwell demonstrate how to push both Sysmon and **Microsoft Defender** logs into the **Elasticsearch** instance for centralized log analysis.